stayboogy/stayboogy_WinPE/README.md

 - supports x86 / x64, supports BIOS / UEFI setups

-- supports updating recovery image mas you add things to your system
+- supports updating recovery image as you add things to your system

 - requires no-third party applications, uses only what is provided in the WAIK